Best Inversion Tables for Back Pain Relief

 The deluxe easy-reach ankle lock system allows you to secure your ankles without bending over, addressing a common complaint with standard inversion tables.
 The ankle comfort dial lets you customize fit without removing your feet from the ankle cups.
 This design innovation matters for people with limited flexibility or back pain severe enough that bending forward causes discomfort.

 Teeter’s patented bed surface includes eight precision-balanced flex zones that decompress the spine at multiple points rather than creating a uniform curve.
-This targeted approach addresses the natural S-curve of the spine and allows for more effective decompression of problem areas.
+This targeted approach addresses the natural S-curve of the spine and allows more effective decompression of problem areas.
 The lumbar bridge attachment provides additional targeted decompression at the L4-L5 and L5-S1 segments, the most common locations for disc problems.

 The acupressure nodes built into the bed surface target trigger points along the spine.
 While research on acupressure during inversion is limited, users report enhanced muscle relaxation when these nodes engage paraspinal tissues.
 The nodes are removable if you find them uncomfortable.

-Teeter includes a comprehensive accessory package with the LX9: EZ-Reach ankle system, acupressure nodes, lumbar bridge, and an instructional program covering proper inversion techniques and stretching exercises to perform while inverted.
+Teeter includes comprehensive accessories with the LX9: deluxe easy-reach ankle system, lumbar bridge, acupressure nodes, and instructional program covering proper inversion techniques and stretching exercises to perform while inverted.
+The UL certification verifies independent testing laboratory evaluation for safety.
+FDA registration indicates classification as a medical product manufactured under quality standards.

-Best Budget: YOLEO Gravity Inversion Table
+Best FDA-Registered: TEETER EP-560 Inversion Table

 Check Price on AmazonAs an Amazon Associate we earn from qualifying purchases.